oban-bg/oban/guides/troubleshooting.md

 ### Database Connections

 Make sure that you have enough available database connections when running on Heroku.
-Oban uses a database connection in order to listen for pubsub notifications.
+Oban uses a database connection in order to listen for Pub/Sub notifications.
 This is in addition to your Ecto Repo `pool_size` setting.

 Heroku's [Hobby tier Postgres plans][plans] have a maximum of 20 connections, so